mlatcl/mlatcl.github.io/_people/aditya-ravuri.md

 start: 2021-10-07
 crsid: ar847
 supervisor: ndl21
+position: PhD Student
-description: PhD Student, Cambridge University
+institution: Cambridge University
 image: aditya-ravuri.jpg
 biography: Aditya is interested in probabilistic machine learning, specifically in situations where there is interesting prior information available.
 As